 When Portuguese explorers first arrived on the East African Coast at the turn of the 16th century, an anonymous recorder on the voyage of Pedro Alvares Cabral noted of Kilwa—a city off the coast of present-day Tanzania: “This island is small, near the mainland, and is a beautiful country.
 The houses are high like those of Spain.
 In this land there are rich merchants, and there is much gold and silver and amber and musks and pearls.
 Those of the land wear clothes of fine cotton and of silk and many fine things and they are black men.”
-In West Africa the same black men established Timbuktu—a mythical city home to the shrines of three hundred and thirty three Sufi Saints with edifices which housed between sixty and a hundred thousand manuscripts dating back as far as the thirteenth century.
+In West Africa, the same black men established Timbuktu—a mythical city home to the shrines of three hundred and thirty-three Sufi Saints with edifices which housed between sixty and a hundred thousand manuscripts dating back as far as the thirteenth century.
 Timbuktu, which had been the vanguard of knowledge and the epicenter of commerce on the Trans-Saharan caravan route, lost that prestige in the post-slavery and colonial era, just like the whole of Africa which saw its contribution to global trade decline markedly and its integration into the global economy confined to primary commodity and natural resource exports.
-Yes, even in a world of competitive globalization, Africa can reclaim its glorious history as a global leader on trade and knowledge creation.
-This keynote outlines a path to African prosperity, building on opportunities for economies of scale and structural transformation offered by intra-African trade in a continent where the digital revolution has re-ignited the spirit of innovation with tremendous potential for enhancing the integration of Africa into the global economy as a competitive player.
+Yes, even in a world of competitive globalization, Africa can reclaim its glorious history as a global leader in trade and knowledge creation.
+This keynote outlined a path to African prosperity, building on opportunities for economies of scale and structural transformation offered by intra-African trade in a continent where the digital revolution has re-ignited the spirit of innovation with tremendous potential for enhancing the integration of Africa into the global economy as a competitive player.